Dobby233Liu/node-bullshit-generator/docs/lib.md

 `长度` is the length of the article.
 For example, when you put `8000`, the library will try to make the article 8000 characters long.

-`字典` is a object that contains data that the library creates the article from.
+`字典` (dict) is a object that contains data that the library creates the article from.
-You can use a premade `字典`, for example:
+You can use a pre-made dict, for example:

 ```js
 const engDict = require("@lwys-pkg-releaser/node-bullshit-generator/src/dict/english/配置.js");